AnnavanHerwijnen/TIL6022_python_project/data/README.md

 There are 4 datasets available for this project:

 KNMI data:
-CSV files for all weather stations in the Netherlands for the time 2020-2024.
+CSV files for all weather stations in the Netherlands are available.
+Currently only the weather data for De Bilt for the time 2020-2024 is added to the github.

 Translink data:
 CSV files for the number of daily check in for NS trains for the time 2020-2025.